CDRT/docs/bios/settings/thinkstation/parallelportsetup.md

 <details><summary>Parallel Port Address</summary>
 One of 3 possible options to define settings for the Parallel Port:

-1. Disabled – if selected, then the Parallel Port will not be seen by the OS, and “Parallel Port Mode”,  “EPP Version” and “Parallel Port IRQ” will become unavailable.
+1. Disabled – if selected, then the Parallel Port will not be seen by the OS, and `Parallel Port Mode`,  `EPP Version` and `Parallel Port IRQ` will become unavailable.
 2. **378** – Default.
 3. 278